 Safety rules and regulations will be covered during the orientation session on the first day.
 It is mandatory for all institute participants to obey all safety rules and regulations

 APPLICATIONS MUST BE SENT BY MAY 5, 2009.
 Accepted students will be notified via email.

 Complete the application in its entirety.
 Please type or print all information in blue or black ink.
 Return the completed application along with the required essay/writing sample, official transcript from all colleges/universities attended and current resume.
 Letters of recommendation should be received under separate cover.

 - Two recommendation forms.
 It is required that you provide one recommendation letter from your college mathematics or science professor.

 - Current resume (please include email address)

-- A well written essay on why you want to be a teacher, why you want to attend the Institute, and how you will use this educational experience.
+- A well written essay (between 200 and 1000 words) on why you want to be a teacher, why you want to attend the Institute, and how you will use this educational experience.

 Completed packages should be sent to the following address:

 Sreela Mallick, Assistant Director